Ranjan Pai

-Ranjan Pai (born 11 November 1972) is an Indian medical doctor, businessperson and the chairman of the Manipal Education and Medical Group (MEMG), which runs six universities and twenty eight hospitals across the globe.
+Ranjan Pai is an Indian medical doctor, businessperson, founder and the chairman of the Manipal Education and Medical Group (MEMG), which runs seven universities and twenty nine hospitals across the globe.
+As of November 2025, he is ranked 1305 in the list of the richest people in the world, with a net worth of US$2.8 billion.

 Early life and education

 Ranjan Pai was born to Ramdas Pai who is a Padma Bhushan awardee 2011 and chancellor of the Manipal Academy of Higher Education (MAHE).
 His grandfather, T. M. A. Pai (Tonse Madhava Ananth Pai), set up the Kasturba Medical College, the country’s first private, self-financed medical college in 1953.